fpachet/max_entropy/README.md

 # Maximum Entropy Melody Generator

-A sophisticated melody generation system implementing an efficient Maximum Entropy model using PyTorch and transformers.
+A melody generation system implementing an efficient Maximum Entropy model using PyTorch and transformers.
 This project provides a novel approach to musical composition by leveraging statistical modeling and deep learning techniques for creating coherent and diverse melodies.

+It is based on the paper:
+Sakellariou, J., Tria, F., Loreto, V. et al. Maximum entropy models capture melodic styles.
+Sci Rep 7, 9172 (2017). https://doi.org/10.1038/s41598-017-08028-4

+which is available at: https://www.nature.com/articles/s41598-017-08028-4

 ## Features